porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

 Let's look at the result for this third wave in BloodHound:
 <a href="{{ site.urlimg }}wave3.png" target="_blank"><img src="{{ site.urlimg }}wave3.png"></a>

 Turns out this wave wasn't very exciting ¯\\\_(ツ)\_/¯ And we still have to type in our custom query in order to display the graph in BloodHound.
-Let's remove that hassle and take it a step further by tweaking the UI.
+Let's remove that hassle and take it a step further by tweaking the UI and writing some custom queries.

 ### UI Customizations and Custom Queries
 BloodHound added a feature in v1.2 to allow for custom queries (more info on <a href="https://blog.cptjesus.com/posts/introtocypher#building-on-top" target="_blank">CptJesus's blog</a>).
 This has the same effect as adding a pre-built query on the Queries tab, but the configuration file has been decoupled from the project's source code.
 I found this file in OS X at `~/Library/Application Support/bloodhound/customqueries.json`.